pvlstkv/battery_monitor/ubuntu/README.md

 ![charged](/ubuntu/charged.png "charged")
 ![discharged](/ubuntu/discharged.png "discharged")

-There is also an sound alert that does something like this "peak peak peak"
+There is also an sound alert that does something like this "peak peak peak".